virtuozzo/cloudnet/INSTALL.md

   `$ docker-compose up -d`

 The app should now be up and running on the HTTPS port on the servers IP address.
+By default, an admin user is created with the following login.

+email: 'admin@cloud.net'
+pass: 'adminpassword'

 There will be only one app container running at this point.
 You can add more app containers as required by running `$ docker-compose scale cloudnet-app=2` which will bring up another app container.

 To check the status of the containers, run `$ docker-compose ps`